yoiwa-personal/hex-m17n/README.md

 the character dump format, as shown in the second example (in non-colored output, fillers will be invisible.)

-Note: the output has "reversible" or "lossless" property only when the input coding system is set to "ascii" (binary).
+Note: outputs have "reversible" or "lossless" property only when the input coding system is set to "ascii" (binary).